975miles/DLoNbot/README.md

 # DLoNbot
-i suck at coding plskillme this is a bot for servers in the Discord League of Nations, which is something you don't ened to worry about until you're a little bit older
+i suck at coding plskillme this is a bot for servers in the UNTO, which is something you don't ened to worry about until you're a little bit older